fmaste/Haskell/doc/TypeCheckingAndInference.md

 myAdd = add
 ```

-Such expression is considered ill-typed, a static type error:
+Such expression is considered ill-typed and a static type error is thrown:

 ```haskell
 > ghci -XHaskell2010 src/TypeCheckingAndInference.hs